Accurate Time:

 forgotten.
 It would likely not be difficult to adapt this concept to a

 wireless board.
-However, instead once the Ethernet shield arrived I went about
+However, instead once the Ethernet shield arrived I

 adapting the original published sketch for the Uno.
 This first